pauldambra/pauldambra.github.io/_posts/2014-06-11-On-Page-Editing-Is-The-Future.md

 ### Could it?!

 The benefit I can see here is that your edits are in place.
 They're immediately reflected on screen so the editing user can see the impact they're having.
 A user may not grok why a developer has put a 25 character limit on a title field.
-But if they simply change a title and it pushes the rest of the page out then it's their call whether that's OK.
+But if they only change a title and it pushes the rest of the page out then it's their call whether that's OK.

 I can think of two problems with this: